-We offer services in person, by video via Microsoft Teams, telephone and email.
+We offer services in person, by video call (Microsoft Teams), telephone and email.
 If you would like to register with the Counselling Service, the quickest way is to complete our online form.
-We are currently experiencing very high demand for our services and it may take longer than usual to offer an appointment.
-We ask for your patience during this time and while you are waiting please make use of our helpful self-help resources.

 To register with the Student Counselling Service you need to self-refer using our secure online form.
 No-one else can refer you to our service.

 The form is in two parts; part one is your details and availability, as you're signed in, some of this will auto-complete, part 2 is optional and asks some questions to provide the therapist with some background on your reasons for approaching the service.

 If you aren’t able to access our form, please email us.

 Once you have completed the form, you will receive an automated email confirming your referral has been received.

 Once we’ve processed your referral form, we will get in touch offering you a video consultation at a time you have indicated you are available.
 We will usually email to offer you an appointment time with a time date to confirm by, so make sure you keep an eye on your emails and reply to let us know whether or not you can attend.
 Emails will be sent to your University email account.
 If you've noted on your referral that you would prefer telephone contact we'll phone you to arrange the appointment.
 Sometimes consultation sessions become available at short-notice following cancellations.
 If you've selected the option on the form saying that you're ok with being offered one of these and included a contact number, we'll phone you to offer.

 The consultation is a 45 minute session with a qualified therapist in which you discuss your situation and possible support options.
 The therapist will guide you through.
 You'll be emailed a password protected Assessment Outcome (AO) document within a couple of days of your session which outlines what you agreed and any resources recommended.